Hunter174/MLGodotKit/docs/api/index.rst

 and model development.

 ``Linalg`` Leveraging the support of Eigen (C++ library) this module acts as a stateless wrapper for many of the built in utility presented by Eigen.
-This module works seamlessly with native godot scripting and the matrix container class.
+This module is meant to work seamlessly with both native godot scripting and nodes as well as the aforementioned matrix container class.
+If there is utility offered by eigen that we do not currently support please add an issue on the github linking to that utility and I will do my best to implement it!

 These tools form the numerical backbone of this plugin and serve as independent utility outside of the currently support models.